kushalkrishnappa/cs5010-virtual-calendar/README.md

-# cs5010-programming-design-paradigm
-PDP at Northeastern University - Prof. Joydeep Mitra & Prof. Amit Shesh

 # Virtual Calendar Application

-This project implements a virtual calendar application with core features similar to popular calendar apps like Google Calendar.
+This project implements a virtual calendar application with core features similar to popular calendar apps like Google Calendar and Apple iCalendar.
 It supports creating, editing, querying, and exporting calendar events, both single and recurring.
-The application now supports multiple calendars with timezone capabilities, allowing users to organize events across different timezones and copy events between calendars.
+Multiple calendars with timezone capabilities has been implementaed, allowing users to organize events across different timezones and copy events between calendars.

-This application uses `Interval Tree` to store the Events for efficient conflict detection.
+It uses `Interval Tree` to store the Events for efficient conflict detection.
 For more details on the Interval Trees checkout this wikipedia page: [Interval tree](https://en.wikipedia.org/wiki/Interval_tree)

 ## Table of Contents